 Sixteen centres in seven countries across Europe will participate in this 4-year study, which is supported by the European Union.
 The project is co-ordinated by Professor Leocadio Rodríguez-Mañas (Hospital Universitario de Getafe, Madrid, Spain), an internationally-renowned geriatrician and Director of the Spanish Network on Ageing and Frailty (RETICEF) of the Ministry of Science and Innovation.

-The Scientific Coordinator is Professor Alan Sinclair (University of Bedfordshire, UK).
-Professor Sinclair is an internationally-recognised expert in diabetes and old age medicine, Dean of the Beds & Herts Postgraduate Medical School and Director of the Institute of Diabetes for Older People (IDOP).
+The Scientific Coordinator is Professor Alan Sinclair (Diabetes Frail, UK).
+Professor Sinclair is an internationally-recognised expert in diabetes and old age medicine.